 Dr. Wunpini Fatimata Mohammed

-Assistant Professor, Entertainment & Media Studies
+Assistant Professor, Entertainment and Media Studies

 AboutDr.
 Mohammed teaches courses in global media industries and entertainment.
 Her research focuses on Global South media industries, feminisms, decolonization and social movements.